Mohinisharmadei/Mohinisharmadei/README.md

 - 👋 Hi, I’m @Mohinisharma
 - 👀 I’m interested in ... software development
-- 🌱 I’m currently learning ...Web technologies
+- 🌱 I’m currently learning ...Spring boot framework and Web technologies
 - 💞️ I’m looking to collaborate on ... software development
-- 📫 How to reach me ... mohinisharma7017@gmail.com
+- 📫 How to reach me ... mohinisharma9289@gmail.com

 <!---
 Mohinisharmadei/Mohinisharmadei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.